What Happens if Your Firm Doesn’t Move to Advisory?

 You give competitors space to take over

-We’ve heard from our community that before advisory, the race was on to provide the lowest prices for clients, as the industry is so competitive.
+Before advisory, some practices were in a race to provide the lowest prices for clients – a product of a competitive industry.
 Now, though, those in the know are deserting this old battle to make a long-lasting change to their practice.
 And this change cannot be matched or beaten by a quick price alteration.
 Take head of the above points and you’ll soon be on your way to being a leader in the advisory space.